Who Is On The American Coins

 Q: How are the designs for American coins chosen?

 A: The designs for American coins are typically chosen through a process that involves the United States Mint, the Commission of Fine Arts, and the Citizens Coinage Advisory Committee.
-These groups review proposed designs and make recommendations to the Secretary of the Treasury, who has the final authority to approve the designs.
+Consider this: these groups review proposed designs and make recommendations to the Secretary of the Treasury, who has the final authority to approve the designs.
 Public input is also often considered in the design process.

 Q: What is the value of an old American coin?